sankalptipnis/dotfiles/instructions/setup.md

    3. Disable `Insatall macOS updates`
    4. Enable `Insall app updates from the App Store`
    5. Enable `Install system data files and security updates`

-## Automated Installation
-1. Install Command Line Tools (CLT) for Xcode
-    ```bash
-    make clt
-    ```
-2. Run the full [automated installation](../README.md) using the [Makefile](../Makefile)
-    ```bash
-    make all
-    ```
-## Chrome and Gmail
-1. Sign into Chrome
-2. Set the Gmail website to be the default email app
-    1. Mail.app -> Preferences -> Default email reader -> Google Chrome.app
-    2. Google Chrome.app -> Privacy and Security -> Site Settings -> Additional Permissions -> Protocol Handlers -> Sites can ask to handle protocols
-    3. Go the the [Gmail website](https://mail.google.com/mail/u/0/#inbox) -> Click on diamond icon on the right of the status bar -> Set "Allow mail.google.com to open all email links?" to Allow

 ## Better Touch Tool
 Set up better touch tool or import settings from [file](../apps/btt/Default.bttpreset).